felipelouza/mm-repair/pagerank/Readme.md

 For techical reasons, to compute PageRank the adjaceny matrix of the web graph has to be: trasposed, self-loops (if any) removed, and the positions of the nonzero elements have to be sorted in row-major order.
 This is done by the `mtx2rowm` tool (which internally calls `egde2egde.py`).
 The `mtx2rowm` tool also subtracts one by all node ids (mtx format is 1 based) and writes to a binary file the number of nonzero elements in each column of the transformed matrix.

-For example, to compute the pagrank of the [cnr-2000.mtx](https://www.kaggle.com/datasets/wolfram77/graphs-law?select=cnr-2000.mtx) graph the procedure is the following.
+For example, to compute the pagerank of the [cnr-2000.mtx](https://www.kaggle.com/datasets/wolfram77/graphs-law?select=cnr-2000.mtx) graph the procedure is the following.
 The command
 ```bash

 mtx2rowm cnr-2000.mtx